 A Basic Approach to the Natural Planted Aquarium

 For those considering their first planted tank, the varying methods and advice can be daunting.
 But setting up and maintaining a thriving planted aquarium need not be expensive nor difficult.
-In this article I shall describe the simple basics that I have used for more than 15 years to create and maintain aquaria like those shown in the photos of my aquascapes.
-[Endnotes appear at the end of the second post.]
+In this series of four articles I shall describe the simple basics—water parameters, substrate, and plant requirements (Part One), nutrients (Part Two), filtration (Part Three), and lighting and maintenance (Part Four)—that I have used for more than 15 years to create and maintain aquaria like those shown in the photos of my South American and SE Asian aquascapes.

 This approach is basically low-tech, although I also like to use the term “natural” because it takes advantage of nature rather than significant intervention by the aquarist beyond providing the essential elements and minimal maintenance.
-The majority of available aquarium plants will grow quite well under this method, though some will exhibit slower growth than they would in a high-tech tank.
+As plant authority Rhonda Wilson has pointed out, while we cannot make an exact representation of nature in our home aquarium, we can try to get closer, and the low-tech approach is the way.
+The vast majority of available aquarium plants will grow quite well under this method, though some will exhibit slower growth than they would in a high-tech tank.
 The lighting is not as intense and there is no CO2 (carbon dioxide) diffusion, and nutrient fertilization is minimal.

-Water parameters: In their natural habitat, most aquarium plants occur in soft, slightly acidic water.
+Water parameters: In their natural habitat, most aquarium plants occur in soft slightly acidic water.
 However, they are for the most part quite adaptable to moderately hard and slightly basic water.
 If fish can live healthily in your water, so should most plants, although some adapt better than others to different water parameters.
 Adjusting water chemistry (hardness and pH) is outside the scope of this article.
 Heat should be provided according to the needs of the fish, and here again most aquarium plants will adapt.
+Lastly on salinity; salt should not be added to a freshwater aquarium unless it is needed for purposes of specific medication.
+Relatively low levels of salt are detrimental to many plants.

-Enriched substrates can help, but are useless with respect to plants that are not substrate rooted.
+Enriched substrates can sometimes benefit, but are useless with respect to plants that are not substrate rooted.
 Floating plants, most stem plants, and plants that affix their roots to wood and rock will not benefit from nutrients in the substrate.
-And substrate rooted plants such as Echinodorus (swords), Cryptocoryne (crypts), Aponogeton, Vallisneria, Sagitarria, etc., will assimilate nutrients from the water column as they pass through the substrate; substrate fertilization in the form of tablets or sticks is useful for heavy feeders like Echinodorus and Cryptocoryne, but not even this is mandatory for healthy, lush plants.
+Substrate-rooted plants such as Echinodorus (swords), Cryptocoryne (crypts), Aponogeton, Vallisneria, Sagitarria, etc., will benefit and show somewhat faster growth, but since all nutrients must be dissolved in the water before they can be assimilated by roots, this is not essential.
+With plain gravel or sand, substrate fertilization in the form of tablets or sticks is useful for heavy feeders like Echinodorus and Cryptocoryne, but even this is not mandatory for healthy, lush plants.

-Nutrients required by aquatic plants number 17 chemical elements , including carbon already discussed and nitrogen.
+Nutrients required by aquatic plants number 17 chemical elements, including carbon [discussed in Part 3] and nitrogen.
 Nitrogen occurs in four forms in the aquarium: ammonia (NH3), ammonium (NH4+), nitrite (NO2-) and nitrate (NO3-).
-In the nitrification cycle, ammonia is regularly produced by the respiration of the fish and several biological processes involving fish waste, uneaten food, dead matter, etc. Nitrosomonas bacteria convert the ammonia to nitrite, and nitrospira bacteria convert the nitrite to nitrate.
-Ammonia and nitrite are both highly toxic to fish and plant life.
-In acidic water, ammonia basically changes into ammonium which is basically harmless to fish.
+In the nitrification cycle, ammonia is regularly produced by the respiration of the fish and several biological processes involving fish waste, uneaten food, dead matter, etc. Ammonia and nitrite are both highly toxic to fish and plant life.
+In acidic water, ammonia automatically changes into ammonium which is basically harmless to fish.
+Nitrosomonas bacteria convert the ammonia/ammonium to nitrite, and nitrospira bacteria convert the nitrite to nitrate.
+However, in a well-planted aquarium, this nitrification bacteria cycle is secondary to the prime nitrifying force, the plants, and may actually be detrimental to good plant growth.

 Plants require a minimum level of each nutrient in order to grow normally.
 In some cases, an excess of one nutrient may diminish the plant’s uptake of another nutrient.
 Some nutrients will be present in fish food, some minerals perhaps in the tap water.
 But not all nutrients will be available solely from these sources.
 It is therefore advisable to use a comprehensive liquid and/or substrate fertilizer, depending upon the plants.
 Dosing with individual nutrients is generally not advisable because of the possibility of causing a nutrient deficiency within the plant, and given the narrow range in balance between light and carbon.
 A comprehensive fertilizer will satisfy the plant’s requirements for all nutrients in the necessary proportions.